GaijinEntertainment/daScript/doc/getting_started.md

     print("Hello world\n")
 ```

-In case you are wondering `[export]` annotation here ensures that [...]
+In case you are wondering `[export]` annotation here ensures that function can be called externally given context.

-XXX: what exactly?
-Investigate